The data minimization principle in the GDPR

 In addition, extensive data collection requires corresponding resources, e.g. working time and money.
 Irrespective of this, it regularly violates the so-called data minimization principle of the GDPR.

-What is data minimization and how can you implement the requirements of the GDPR?
+What is Data minimization and how can you meet the requirements from the GDPR implement?

 Importance of the data minimization principle under the GDPR